Reigate: Transport

-Reigate is linked by bus to Redhill and the surrounding towns and villages in east Surrey.
-Operators serving the town include Compass Bus, London General, Metrobus and Southdown.
-Routes 420 and 460 link the town to the East Surrey Hospital and the latter also runs to Gatwick Airport.
+Reigate is linked by bus to Redhill, East Surrey Hospital, Gatwick Airport and the surrounding settlements in east Surrey.
+The operators Metrobus, London General, Compass Travel, Cruisers and Buses 4U serve the town.

-Cycle routes and long-distance footpaths

 The Surrey Cycleway passes through Woodhatch.

-The Greensand Way, a 174 km long-distance footpath from Haslemere, Surrey to Hamstreet, Kent, passes through Reigate Park to the south of the town centre.
-The North Downs Way, between Farnham and Dover, runs from west to east across Colley Hill and Reigate Hill.
+The Greensand Way, a 174 km long-distance footpath, from Haslemere in Surrey to Hamstreet in Kent, passes through Reigate Park to the south of the town centre.
+The North Downs Way, between Farnham, Surrey, and Dover, Kent, runs from west to east across Colley Hill and Reigate Hill.

 Education

 Maintained schools

 There are several primary schools in Reigate.
 Dovers Green School and Wray Common Primary School are members of the Greensand Multi-Academy Trust.
 Sandcross Primary School is part of the Everychild Trust.

 Reigate Parish Church Primary School was founded as the Reigate National School.
 Originally in West Street, it moved to London Road in 1854 and then to Blackborough Road in 1995.

 Reigate Priory Junior School traces its origins to a non-denominational school, founded in 1852 in the High Street.
 It moved to Holmesdale Road in the 1860s and in 1993 moved to the priory, taking over the classrooms previously used by Reigate Priory Middle School.
 The school educates children between the ages of 7 and 11 and is due to move to new premises on Cockshott Hill in 2023.